 Providing tailored user experiences

 The developer must remember that the app must provide brilliant experiences that will allow the user to interact better with the app.
 The user must be presented with the ideal experience better than the competition.
-The user experiences must be better than the competition and be beyond just filling in the white spaces.
+The experiences must be better than the competition and be beyond just filling in the white spaces.
 The user interface must be personalised using Android Studio, which provides the optimal user experience and enhance the app usage parameters.

 The toolbar can hide or show action menu items for the space available.
 The RecyclerView.LayoutManager can change the span count and leverage the window size.
 Developers can increase the amount of detail shown for custom views as there is more space.